 The towers, pillars, and walls have exquisite carvings and ornamentation.
 Major parts of the temple are in a damaged condition.
 Although it is in ruins, the temple does not fail in grandiosity and its magnificence even today.

 History of Achyuta Raya Temple, Hampi

-The Achyuta Raya temple was built during the reign of Achyuta Deva Raya (1529-1542), one of the kings of the Vijayanagara Empire.
-He was the younger brother of Krishna Deva Raya, whom he succeeded in 1529.
-The temple was built by a high officer in the court of King Achyuta Deva Raya.
+The Achyuta Raya temple got built during the rule of Achyuta Deva Raya, who was one of the emperors of the Vijayanagara Empire.
+He came to power by succeeding his elder brother Krishna Deva Raya in the year 1529.

-The beautiful temple is dedicated to Lord Tiruvengalanatha, a form of Lord Vishnu.
-Hence, the temple was originally named as Tiruvengalanatha Temple.
-However, gradually the temple came to be known after the king in whose period it was built.
-So, it became well known as the Achyuta Raya temple rather than the Tiruvengalanatha temple.
+The stunning and heavenly temple is devoted to Lord Tiruvengalanatha; he is a configuration of Lord Vishnu.
+Thus, this temple was initially known as Tiruvengalanatha Temple.
+However, later on, it came to be called after the king in whose reign it was built.
+Hence, it became widely known as the Achyuta Raya temple.

-The Achyuta Raya temple is located in the area between the Gandhamadana and Matanga hills.
-There are two primary ways to reach the temple.
-One way is from the Kodanda Rama Temple or King’s Balance path which passes through the Courtesan Street and leads to the main tower of the Achyuta Raya Temple.
+The temple is situated between the Gandhamadana and Matanga hills.
+There are two main routes to reach the temple.
+One is from Kodandarama Temple passing through the Courtesan Street and leading to the principal minarets of the Achyuta Raya Temple.

-The other route to the temple is to climb the steps near the Nandi (Monolithic Bull) at the eastern end of the Hampi Bazaar.
-The second route is the easier one of the two.
+The other course to the temple is by climbing the stairs near the Nandi or Monolithic Bull situated at the eastern corner of Hampi Bazaar.
+The second one is the easier and the more convenient one.

-Hampi, though a famous tourist destination, has no airport of its own.
-The nearest town that has an airport is Bellary (Ballari).
-Visitors can take a flight to Bellary and then avail local means of transport to reach Hampi.
-Bellary stands at a distance of about 64 km from Hampi.
+Hampi does not have any airport of its own.
+The nearest one is the Bellary airport.
+Tourists can take a flight to Bellary and then can use local means of transport like cabs to reach Hampi.
+The total distance between Bellary and Hampi is 64km.